-- 4.3.
-The Combined Authority shall appoint the membership of all executive committees, sub-committees, joint committees and working groups, including the appointment of the Chair and Vice-Chair, Substitute Members and any Co-opted Members.
-In accordance with Chapter 3, the Mayor shall nominate the membership and chairs of any executive committees to the Board for approval. - 4.4.
-The political balance rules apply to all committees, sub-committees and joint committees where political groups are formed.
-Where political groups are not formed the Combined Authority has agreed that at least one member of a party not of the same political affiliation as the Mayor shall be appointed to all committees. - 4.5.
+- 4.3.4.2.
+The Combined Authority shall appoint the membership of all executive committees, sub-committees, joint committees and working groups, including the appointment of the Chair and Vice Chair, Substitute Members and any Co-opted Members.
+In accordance with Chapter 3, the Mayor shall nominate the membership and chairs of any executive committees to the Board for approval. - 4.4.4.3.
+The political balance rules apply to all executive and statutory committees, sub-committees and joint committees where political groups are formed.
+Where political groups are not formed the Combined Authority has agreed that at least one member of a party not of the same political affiliation as the Mayor shall be appointed to all committees. - 4.5.4.4.
 The Monitoring Officer has delegated authority to accept changes to membership of committees notified by Board members during the municipal year to ensure there is a full complement of members or substitute members at committee meetings.
 The new appointment shall take effect after the nomination has been approved by the Monitoring Officer.